 Dependence vs. Addiction: Why Prescription Opioid Use Is Not the Same as Illicit Abuse

-If you have been abusing opioid drugs and are in need of immediate treatment, call 800-934-1582(Who Answers?) now.
+If you have been abusing opioid drugs and need immediate treatment, call 800-934-1582(Sponsored) now.

 Dependence ≠ Addiction

-• Seeking out the drug even in the face of problematic effects.
+• Seeking out the drug even in the face of problematic effects

 Get Help Now